hauke96/simple-task-manager/doc/operation/ssl-cert.md

 ## Systemd service

 Specified how the certbot should renew the certificate.
-Here the post-hook also restarts all the docker container.
+Here the pre- and post-hooks also restarts all the docker container.
+You need an `.env` file within the projects root folder, otherwise the docker containers won't get the necessary configs (e.g. database credentials) to start up.
+See the server deployment documentation for more information.

 The file `/lib/systemd/system/certbot.service`: